RTMP Server Hosting: What It Is and How to Access It

 An RTMP server is what makes RTMP ingest possible.

 An RTMP server is the technical setup to receive an RTMP data stream via RTMP ingest protocol.
-An RTMP dedicated server is equipped with the necessary tools to receive and decode video files transported from an encoder or other source.
+An RTMP dedicated server has the tools to receive and decode video data transported from an RTMP encoder or other source.

-RTMP servers are created based on standard streaming server technology and are often built into your video platform or the platform you’ve created to self-host your video content.
+RTMP streaming media servers are created based on standard streaming server technology and are often built into your video streaming platform or your created platform to self-host your video content.

-By using an RTMP server and RTMP ingest, broadcasters can tap into the benefits of RTMP as a protocol even when using HLS streaming to deliver their content.
+By using RTMP encoders, a server, and RTMP ingest, broadcasters can tap into the benefits of RTMP as a protocol even when using HLS streaming to deliver their content.

 In general, RTMP servers are used to offer support for RTMP ingest.
-This comes in handy for several different use cases.
-There are many reasons to use an RTMP server, including the encoder, advanced scheduling options, VOD libraries, low latency and reduced buffering, and adaptive bitrate streaming.
+That’s handy for several different use cases.
+There are many reasons to use an RTMP encoder for live video, such as advanced scheduling options, VOD libraries, low latency and reduced buffering, and adaptive bitrate streaming.

-• Advanced scheduling – With RTMP ingest protocol, you can connect sources in advance so that everything is in place to go live at a scheduled time.
-This is handy for new programs that do linear broadcasting.
+With RTMP ingest protocol, you can connect sources in advance so that everything can go live at a scheduled time.
+Handy for new programs that do linear broadcasting.
 This setup also works well with IP camera streams and webcam streams.

-• Video on Demand – RTMP servers are also used for uploading video content to create video-on-demand (VOD) libraries with dynamic content.
+RTMP streaming servers are also used for uploading video content to create video-on-demand (VOD) libraries with dynamic content.

-• Reduced Buffering – That lower latency capability means reduced buffering.
+That lower latency capability means reduced buffering.
 Buffering occurs when an internet connection or equipment is too slow.
-RTMP’s ability to maintain a constant connection while streaming helps correct this problem.
+The ability of an RTMP stream to maintain a constant connection while streaming helps correct this problem.

-• Adaptive Bitrate Streaming – RTMP servers offer adaptive bitrate streaming, which matches the streaming to the user’s equipment.
-This makes content more accessible to everyone and gives them the best experience on their equipment, whether they are connecting with a smartphone, tablet, or PC.
+RTMP servers offer adaptive bitrate streaming, which matches the streaming to the user’s equipment.
+Making content more accessible to everyone and giving them the best experience on their equipment, whether connecting with a smartphone, tablet, or PC.

 How to Access RTMP Server Hosting

-There are several methods for accessing RTMP server hosting.
-Many broadcasters use an online video host platform equipped with an RTMP server, and others build their own.
+There are several methods for accessing RTMP server hosting for your RTMP stream.
+Many broadcasters use an already online video host or live video host platform equipped with an RTMP server; others build their own.

 Both methods have their pros and cons.
-Usually, using an online video host platform such as Dacast is recommended if you’re starting.
-That way, you can focus on creating engaging content while Dacast’s RTMP server takes care of the technical end of streaming
+Usually, using an online live video host platform such as Dacast is recommended if you’re starting.
+That way, you can focus on creating engaging content while Dacast’s RTMP server takes care of the technical end of streaming.

 Let’s take a close look at each of these methods.